Morning Glory Legacy Preservation

-Pagan Priestess and Goddess Historian Morning Glory Zell-Ravenheart passed through the veil on May 13, 2014.
-Her final wish was to preserve the knowledge and wisdom she carried of her incredible 350 piece Goddess Collection for the generations.
-This GoFundMe Project successfully funded her students to establish a professional catalog of the figurines.
+Renowned Pagan Priestess and Goddess Historian Morning Glory Zell passed through the veil on May 13, 2014.
+Her dying wish was to preserve and secure for generations to come the knowledge and wisdom she carried of her incredible 350+ piece collection of Goddess figurines from around the world and throughout history.
+This GoFundMe Project successfully funded her students to compile a professional catalog of the figurines.

-Morning Glory hoped that someday her collection could be housed in an institute of higher learning of some kind with the special designation that the Goddesses be made available for women to touch and hold, to use for personal empowerment as well as scholarly pursuits.
+Morning Glory’s dream was that someday her collection would be housed in an educational institute or museum of some kind with the special designation that these Goddesses be made available—especially for women—to touch and hold, for personal empowerment as well as scholarly pursuits.

-Thank you so much for your donation to the legacy of the Goddess in honor of Her Priestess, Morning Glory.
+Thank you so much for your donation to the legacy of the Goddess in honor of Her Priestess, Morning Glory Zell.

 In November of 2015, the Grey School of Wizardry rented a 2,080-square-foot storefront in Santa Cruz, California, to become a learning center and magickal vortex.
 The “Academy of Arcana” is chartered under the Grey School as an Educational Center, a Museum of Magick and Goddesses, and a Library of Esoterica.